marcelo-cm/workman/README.md

 Workman is an accounting automation tool for builders and contractors fully integrated with QuickBooks & Gmail.

 - From email to Quickbooks in 20s (8x faster than manual process)
-- 97% ccanning accuracy with a 94% reduction in human error
+- 97% scanning accuracy with a 94% reduction in human error
 - Automatic categorization of line items based on filing habits
 - Approval workflow so you can involve your team but still have the last say